13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 Funnel is a marketing intelligence and data pipeline platform that pulls data from your sources, transforms and harmonizes it, and ships it to wherever your team needs it

-Funnel does offer basic visualization dashboards and a Data Chat (AI conversational interface in beta), but the company is transparent that these aren't the core product.
+Funnel does offer basic visualization dashboards and a Data Chat AI conversational interface, but the company is transparent that these aren't the core product.

-The real differentiator is Marketing Measurement: an attribution and media mix tool that uses AI to recommend where to increase or decrease spend based on marginal CPA and ROAS.
-You can also model what-if scenarios to test the impact of budget changes across channels before committing.
+The real differentiator is Marketing Measurement, an attribution and media mix tool that uses AI to recommend where to increase or decrease spend based on marginal CPA and ROAS, with what-if scenario modeling to test budget changes before committing.

 Key features: